andrewkember/dev.kemli/content/posts/2021-03-pi-thing.md

 * Wifi vs bluetooth vs Z-Wave vs Zigbee vs ethernet
 * Dedicated device vs DIY mashup
 * Arduino vs Raspberry Pi
-* Afinity to my skills
+* Affinity to my skills

 I've done my time writing assembler and embedded C (for now, at least).
 I learnt both at university, and applied those skills in my first job after my degree.
 I've helped write I<sup>2</sup>C libraries and (different job) an X10 module in Python.
-I think I've got the apptitude to use any of those options. ￼But do I want to?
+I think I've got the aptitude to use any of those options. ￼But do I want to?

 * Alignment to my areas of interest